lunazea-git/lundiagnosis/README.md

 # TODO
 * display a message to the user if a required dependency is not present
-* replace CPU tempereature reading from LSCPU with procfs
+* replace CPU tempereature reading from sensors with procfs

 ![image](https://github.com/user-attachments/assets/97e66980-97ad-41ca-b7ad-3326dc15fea9)